Marigno/marigno.com/content/posts/2020-04-02-how-i-hacked-my-habits-to-become-more-proficient.md

 ---
-title : 'How I Hacked My Habits To Become More Proficient' author : "Diego Marigno" date : "2020-04-02" categories :
+title : 'How I Hacked My Habits to Become More Proficient' author : "Diego Marigno" date : "2020-04-02" categories :